Want to know how to keep avocado from turning brown? I’ve tried every method imaginable and this one actually works!

-So what happens when a couple days go by and we haven’t eaten an avocado that’s been already cut?
+So what happens when a couple of days go by and we’re now stuck with a brown avocado?
 With my girl’s crazy schedules, Rob working long days and me on a recipe/posting schedule that doesn’t always utilize the mighty avocado, keeping them fresh is important.
 Both for food loss prevention and not wasting my hard-earned cash.

 The secret is to vacuum seal them after they’ve been cut.

 I’ve been talking about my FoodSaver for a long time, so if you’re a regular blog reader, this post won’t be a surprise to you.
 But even I had no idea how well it works for keeping avocados from turning brown!
 It never even occurred to me to use it for this.

 I had to do a comparison and I was blown away by how amazing the FoodSaver works for this.
 The photo below shows two cut avocados, half with the pit and half without.

 The top one was preserved in my FoodSaver and the other with my old method, which is squeezing as much air out of a bag as possible and storing it cut-side down.
 Both were cut at the same time, put in the same part of the fridge at the same time and stayed there for four full days.

 Isn’t that amazing??
 The bottom avocado is still edible, but I’d have to cut a fair amount off to get rid of the brown parts, which is so wasteful.
 The one I stored using my FoodSaver bag can be popped out of the bag and eaten as-is.
 Winning!

 Just think…no more wasted avocados.
 I hope this tip helps you keep your avocados from turning brown, too!

 Delicious recipes using avocado: